crownstone/website/02-works-with.md

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-The integration with Google Home enables you to control your Crownstones with your **voice**.
-Useful when you want your Crownstones to do something different from their current **behaviour.**
+Crownstone together with Google Home enables you to control your devices with your **voice**.
+This is useful when you want to override the Crownstone's current automatic **behaviour.**

 {% include snippets/two-cols-centered-text-img-end img='/images/hey-google.png' img-alt='hey-google' %}

 {% include snippets/full-width-container-end %}